SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Blog/Posts/five-years-of-the-swift-package-index.md

-# Five years of the Swift Package Index

 The Swift Package Index is five years old!
 Let’s celebrate that milestone with a retrospective on the project and the Swift package ecosystem.

 The site now indexes over 9,000 packages, and package growth over the years has been remarkably consistent: